crbednarz/moonkinmetrics/README.md

 - `api-scanner` - A Python project which scrapes the Blizzard API for information about talents, pvp leaderboards, and spell icons.
 - `ui` - A Next.js front-end which can be rendered to static pages.

-NOTE: This project in beta and is likely to change quite a bit!

 ## Working with the site

 At a high-level, development setup consists of: